sachinkmohan/thesis_experiments_using_linux_commands/README.md

 	- Output -> `636MiB`
 - `nvidia-smi | sed -n 10p | awk '/MiB/ {print $9,$13}'` - cuts both the RAM and percentage
 	- Output -> `636MiB 2%`
+- Added `tegrastats_cut.sh` script to cut the data from `tegrastats.txt`.
+This will look for "RAM" keyword and outputs the appropriate fields from that line.

 Reference -> https://blog.knoldus.com/play-with-text-in-linux-grep-cut-awk-sed/